RayFromUiS/deep_leaning_coursera-cv-/README.md

    - 3'. divide them.
 - If this difference is small (say less than $$10^{-7}$$), you can be quite confident that you have computed your gradient correctly.
 Otherwise, there may be a mistake in the gradient computation.

+## Convolutional Neural Networks

+* week 1, fundation of con neural networks
+ * genreal
+ Introduct the process of how to convolutionlize a ready to train matrix,Using the filter, Which will covert origianl matrix accordingly.
+Also key concepts have been explained, such as padding,stride,poolling and most importantly, the dimension controling over the whole dataset.
+In case of same, might maintain the dimension of training example dimentsion, while valid,usuallly reduce the dimensionlity of training matrix.
+ * programming assignment
+ For this assignment, it mainly about how to construct a con network for scraching.

+* week2, Case studies
+ * general
+   In this week's study, several conv network strutuce has been involved,such as Resnet,Inception network,and other pretrained well-known network, vgg16,vgg19 and so on.
+ * programming assignment
+ A Resnet 50 has been stacked from stratch.